Eco line - made from recycled materials

 Seeing as us Alpine Princesses love spending time in nature, it is only right that we take good care of it.
 Our new Eco line does just that.

 For the production of our Eco line leggings, we use recycled nylon - ECONYL®.
-It is an innovative nylon yarn, produced entirely from recovered fishnets and other consumer waste and is infinitely recyclable.
-The yarns are developed and produced by the company Aquafil, which is situated in our very own hometown of Ljubljana, Slovenia.
+It is an innovative nylon yarn, produced entirely from nylon waste such as fishing nets and is infinitely recyclable.
+The yarns are developed and produced in our very own hometown of Ljubljana, Slovenia by the company Aquafil.
 We are happy that the production of our leggings thus also contributes to a more sustainable local economy.

 The ECONYL® yarns used in our products offer the same quality and performance as regular Nylon, with the added environmental benefits due to the fact that they come from regenerated waste and are 100% endlessly recyclable.

 Through an advanced recycling process, the waste materials are broken down and then produced again with the exact same performance as traditional nylon (from fossil materials).
 This process can be repeated infinitely and thus forms the basis for a closed-loop cycle of regenerated - and regenerable – nylon products.
 Regeneration means that the material is recycled with perfect quality – retaining nylon’s inherent strength, durability and lightness – and that the new products can potentially be recycled indefinitely.

 The positive impacts this has on the environment:

 - saving crude oil,